osohq/oso/docs/getting-started/rbac.rst

         user_in_role(actor, resource, role) and
         role_allow(role, action, resource);

-The rest of this document explains how to implement these rules for different RBAC use cases.
+The rest of this document explains how to implement these rules for the following RBAC use cases:

+- :ref:`global-roles`: roles that apply to users and resources globally across the application
+- :ref:`multi-tenant-roles`: roles that  only apply to users and resources within a particular tenant
+- :ref:`role-hierarchies`: more senior roles inherit permissions from less senior roles
+- :ref:`resource-specific-roles`: roles that only apply to a particular resource
+- :ref:`group-roles`: roles that apply to a group of users, rather than to an individual user
+- :ref:`implied-roles`: roles that are assigned to users implicitly by the data model, rather than directly assigned

 ..
 Benefits of RBAC (TODO)